parnika-mukherjee/parnika-mukherjee.github.io/charite-infectious-diseases-pipelines/ENA-raw-read-submission.md

 This pipeline walks you through submitting raw sequencing reads to the [`European Nucleotide Archive (ENA)`](https://www.ebi.ac.uk/ena/browser/home).
 See [`Resource 1`](https://ena-docs.readthedocs.io/en/latest/index.html) below for the official documentation from ENA

-## :clipboard: Before uploading raw reads to ENA
+## Before uploading raw reads to ENA

 The first step is to register as user on the [`Webin Submissions Portal`](https://www.ebi.ac.uk/ena/submit/webin/accountInfo) of ENA.
 This profile can be used to submit multiple studies